-- The name, address, city, state, and zip code of the job seeker
+- The business name, contact person, address, city, state, and zip code of the employer;

-- The starting date the job will begin
+- The starting date or bond effective date the job will begin;

-- The employer will receive Fidelity Bond from the bonding insurance company within 3 weeks
+- The employer will receive the Fidelity Bond from the bonding insurance company within 3 weeks.

-- Return to employer with the Fidelity Bonding Check for the employer to complete the “Employer Fidelity Bond Application.”
+- Supply the employer with the information needed for the employer to complete the “Employer Fidelity Bond Application.”

 Michigan Works!
 Agency

 - Michigan Works!
-Bonding Coordinator with begin bonding process as soon as the “Letter of Employment” is received from the employer
+Bonding Coordinator will begin the bonding process as soon as the employer contacts the Bonding Coordinator and requests an “Employer Fidelity Bond Application.”